Wondering if your family can afford Catholic schools?

 For some families, tuition is a significant part of the family budget.
 This signals a strong commitment to spiritual and academic formation, and a willingness to forgo some of life’s luxuries in exchange for a strong foundation in both faith and knowledge.

 First, let us assure you: Our schools are worth their price.
-Second, let us implore you: Do not let financial concerns be the reason you don’t apply.
+Second, let us help you if help is needed: Do not let financial concerns be the reason you don’t apply.
 We are committed to making our Catholic schools affordable to families willing to partner with us.

 Estimating your investment